TheJostler/whatsappcli/README.md

 the whatsapp_web_service.py script starts an instance of the Chrome browser and a flask API.

 You must run this program either on localhost or on a network attached machine.
- ---

-* *IMPORTANT* Remember if you expose this API to the network, anyone who is joined on the network can have unlimited access to your WhatsApp so please use this cautiously

 Once your web_service is running, you can run whatsapp.py in order to utilize the API.

-The first time you run either script, it will automatically generate the .whatsapp_automation directory at your User's home directory.
+The first time you run either script, it will automatically generate the `.whatsapp_automation` directory at your User's home directory.

 Inside here you can find the logs and configuration files used by this tool.

+### Standalone API
+* *IMPORTANT* Remember if you expose this API to the network, anyone who is joined on the network can have unlimited access to your WhatsApp so please use this cautiously

+Ordinarily you would want to run your web_service on localhost.
+However it is possible to expose the API to other clients on the network.
+This will allow many clients on the network to all use the same instance of Whatsapp Web.

 If you want to give network access to your Whatsapp API, do the following:

 ### On the Web_service machine
 1. In the config.cfg file, change the host to 0.0.0.0(to listen on all interfaces), or (the specific ip address you want it to listen on)
 2. change the port number if required